Skip to content

 Inca Roca Explained for Kids

 Inca Roca is considered the sixth Sapa Inca.
-He is often associated with order, experience, and a new lineage of rulers in Cusco.
+He is often associated with order, experience, and a new ruling lineage in Cusco.
 Perusina and Perusino will show you why a good ruler not only had to be strong but also able to listen, make decisions, and organize daily life.

-Inca Roca observes children learning in Cusco with Perusina and Perusino
+Inca Roca watches children learning in Cusco with Perusina and Perusino

 Who was Inca Roca?

-Inca Roca appears different from some rulers before him.
-For him, it's less about strength or grand adventures, and more about experience, order, and wise decisions.
+Inca Roca seems different from some rulers before him.
+For him, it is less about might or grand adventures, and more about experience, order, and wise decisions.

 Name Inca Roca